Available Fellowships

 Fellowship Overview

-This fully funded fellowship is supported by Veterans Affairs Canada through St. Joseph's Veterans Care Program and offers competitive remuneration.
-Fellows have the opportunity to work at the St. Joseph Operational Stress Injury Clinic, located in London and the Greater Toronto Area (GTA).
-The clinic provides comprehensive psychiatric assessments and treatments to veterans, active Canadian Forces members, and RCMP personnel.
-It offers a unique platform to develop essential skills in assessing and treating military-related PTSD and other work-related psychiatric conditions.
+This part-time fellowship is funded for two days per week through Veterans Affairs Canada via St. Joseph's Veterans Care Program and offers competitive remuneration.
+Fellows have the opportunity to work at the St. Joseph Operational Stress Injury Clinic in London or the Greater Toronto Area (GTA).

 Fellowship Highlights